mr-mixas/Struct-Diff.pm/README.md

 - states

     Expects hash with desired states as keys with values in some true value.
-Items with all states will be returned if opt not defined
+Items with all states will be returned if opt not defined.

 ## dsplit

-Divide diff to pseudo original structures.
+Divide diff to pseudo original structures

     $structs = dsplit($diff);
-    # $structs->{'a'} - now contains items originated from original $a
+    # $structs->{'a'} - now contains items originated from $a
     # $structs->{'b'} - same for $b

 ## patch

-Apply diff.
+Apply diff

     patch($a, $diff);